 Quality Improvement (QI) Projects

 We work with clinical departments to support quality improvement project work.
 We’ve successfully conducted a series of QI projects focused on SDM in both primary and specialty care.
 For example, we have collaborated with the orthopedic department to integrate decision aids into routine care for patients considering joint replacement or spine surgery.
 In addition, we have worked with several primary care practices to implement patient-directed ordering of decision aids to promote SDM systematically to understand the patients’ health agenda.
+In June 2018, we had our 50,000 decision aid ordered.

 Primary Care Practice Transformation